cassiancc/Item-Descriptions/README.md

 When [Mod Menu](https://modrinth.com/mod/mod-menu) (only required on Fabric) and [Cloth Config](https://modrinth.com/mod/cloth-config) are installed, you can configure mod settings ingame, including the tooltip key, tooltkip colour, "always on" mode, block/entity descriptions, and more.

-When [Jade](https://modrinth.com/mod/jade) is installed, Jade will show block and entity descriptions in its informational HUD.
+When [Jade](https://modrinth.com/mod/jade)/[WTHIT](https://modrinth.com/mod/wthit)/[HWYLA](https://modrinth.com/mod/hwyla) is installed, it will show block and entity descriptions in its informational HUD.

 When [Useful Spyglass](https://www.curseforge.com/minecraft/mc-mods/useful-spyglass) is installed, Useful Spyglass will show block and entity descriptions in its informational HUD.

-When [WTHIT](https://modrinth.com/mod/wthit) is installed, WTHIT will show block and entity descriptions in its informational HUD.

-When [HWYLA](https://modrinth.com/mod/hwyla) is installed, HWYLA will show block and entity descriptions in its informational HUD.

 When [Limelight](https://modrinth.com/mod/limelight) is installed, Limelight will show a description in its informational command palette when a block, item, or entity matches your search.

-When [ToolTipFix](https://modrinth.com/mod/tooltipfix) is installed, its wrapping is used instead of the built in wrapper.
+When [ToolTipFix](https://modrinth.com/mod/tooltipfix) is installed, its wrapping is used instead of the built-in wrapper.

+When [Polymer](https://modrinth.com/mod/tooltipfix) is installed on the server, mods with custom serverside content can have their own custom descriptions.

+For support for other mods, try [Mod Descriptions](https://modrinth.com/resourcepack/mod-descriptions)!

 </details>